This post may contain affiliate links. Please read our disclosure policy.

 • After 2½ they should be fork tender, if they are not, then leave it in the oven for another 30 minutes.

-• Serve over mashed potatoes, top with parsley and the pan sauce.
+• Serve over mashed potatoes, top with chives and the pan sauce.

 Notes